BelalTarek/plates_co/README.md

 - Start Adding your Products to busket you created Using The basket id you created

-- when you are done adding products call /total Route to calculate the total price of the basket
+- when you are done adding products call GET /basket/:id/total Route to calculate the total price of the basket